mqsalx/library-api/README.md

 # library-api

-This project is a RESTful API for managing a bookstore, developed using Node.js, JavaScript, and Mongoose for MongoDB integration.
+This project is built with Node.js, Express, JavaScript and Mongoose for integration with MongoDB.
+It includes a number of features for CRUD operations, advanced search and filters, and pagination.

+Error Handling in CRUD:
-This project implements an error handling system for CRUD (Create, Read, Update, Delete) operations.
-The goal is to ensure that all potential failures are captured and handled appropriately, providing useful feedback and maintaining data integrity.
+The error handling system ensures that all CRUD (Create, Read, Update, Delete) operations are performed safely and that any failures are managed appropriately.

+Specific search and filters:
+The project implements advanced search and filtering functionalities to facilitate data retrieval based on specific criteria.

+Pagination:
+Pagination is revamped for data management, improving performance and usability.